 6. NOTICE OF EMPLOYER OR SUPERVISOR INFORMATION.
 Within seven (7) days of the effective date of this Decision, Respondent shall provide to the Board the names, physical addresses, mailing addresses, and telephone numbers of any and all employers and supervisors.
-Respondent shall also provide specific, written consent for the Board, Respondent's worksite monitor, and Respondent's employers and supervisors to communicate regarding Respondent's work status, performance, and monitoring.
+Respondent shall also provide specific, written consent for the Board and Respondent's employers and supervisors to communicate regarding Respondent's work status, performance, and monitoring.